 Learning Management Systems (LMS) started to gain popularity in 1995.
 Schools and universities used LMS to monitor student records, attendance, tests, grades, and issue notices and fee vouchers.
 American company Blackboard was the first to successfully use LMS in providing academic professionals, businesses, and government institutions with education, mobile, communication, commerce software, and other related services.
 In 2014, over 17,000 schools and organizations in 100 countries were using Blackboard’s software and services (Keegan, 2020).

-In 1999, Researcher and Educator Elliot Masie first mentioned “elearning” in a professional setting during the CBT Systems seminar.
+As for when was e-learning first introduced, researcher and Educator Elliot Masie first mentioned “elearning” in a professional setting during the CBT Systems seminar in 1999.
 The term was coined to evoke how people use computers to learn, enroll in online degrees, and improve their education (Keegan, 2020).

 Source: Pew Research Center, October 2020